Iran to execute man accused of helping US spy on slain general Qassem Soleimani | DW | 09.06.2020

 Tensions soar after general's death

-Soleimani, the head of the Revolutionary Guards' elite Quds Force, was killed in a US drone strike in near Baghdad's airport on January 3 this year.
+Soleimani, the head of the Revolutionary Guard's elite Quds Force, was killed in a US drone strike in near Baghdad airport in Iraq on January 3 this year.

 The killing ratcheted up tensions between Iran and the United States, with Washington blaming Soleimani for being the mastermind behind attacks on US forces in the region.